gsoules/AvantSearch/README.md

 1. Rename the folder to AvantSearch.
 1. Activate the plugin from the Admin → Settings → Plugins page.
 1. Configure the AvantCommon plugin to specify your item identifier and title elements.
-1. Configure the AvantSearch plugin as decribed in the Configuration Options section below.
+1. Configure the AvantSearch plugin as decribed in the [Configuration Options](https://github.com/gsoules/AvantSearch#configuration-options) section below.

 When this plugin is activated, it dynamically overrides the native Omeka search box (located in the page header) with the version used by AvantSearch.
+When you deactivate the plugin, the Omeka search box returns.

 ## Differences from Omeka's Native Search